upasadena/interactive-cyoa-tutorial/CONTRIBUTING.md

 aware of what that entails, please see [here][licence-details].

 ## Acknowledgements
-I may not have time or I may simply forget to credit or acknowledge everyone who contributes to this tutorial, so you may feel free to include yourself in [the Authors list](./docs/about/index.md) in your pull request, and if your pull request is accepted you'll end up adding yourself.
+Feel free to include yourself in [the Authors list](./docs/about/index.md) in your pull request, and if your pull request is merged you will be added.

 ## Manual of Style
 Please adhere to this style guide when editing the tutorial content.